 A player is not permitted to deliberately kick the ball off the ground.

 Kicking for Goal:

-- a) Only the nominated forward line players may score for their team.
+- a) Only the nominated back line players CANNOT score for their team.
 These players will be identified by wrist bands.

 - b) No score will be allowed when kicked from an out of bounds free kick.